How to: Create a Dashboard With Individual Search

 Configure the ViewGrid Component

-Next, let's bring in another ViewGrid component to display your dashboard.
-This dashboard appears when end-users select the Individual radio button.
+Next, add another ViewGrid component to display your dashboard.
+This dashboard displays when end-users select the Individual radio button.

-1. Drag and drop a ViewGrid component onto your canvas.
-Place your ViewGrid component below your colIndividualFilters Columns component.
+1. Drag and drop a ViewGrid component onto your canvas, placing it below your colIndividualFilters Columns component.

-2. Enter gridSubmissionsIndividual in the Label and Property Name fields.
+2. In the Label and Property Name fields, enter gridSubmissionsIndividual.

 4. In the Inputs table, enter pluginGetSubmissionsIndividual.